shivdattaredekar/LSTM-Bi-directional-LSTM-RNN/README.md

 <img width="285" alt="Screenshot 2024-03-10 150232" src="https://github.com/shivdattaredekar/Natural-Language-Processing/assets/46707992/847d3b40-8ace-462d-8988-7d4d658e1dd0">

-My aim is to make use all the techniquies and make this repo as go to repo for everything related to Natural Language Processing

 Movie Reviews:
   This is data set of 50K movie reviews and our aim is to build a model that can predict the reviews.